 It is important to realize that landlord-tenant relations are, by their nature, adversarial.
 Tenants who exercise their rights must anticipate a challenge.
 Every case is approached with caution, and requires active participation and responsibility by the tenants.
 In a sense, each case is a partnership between the tenants and TAP.
 To this end, TAP supplies detailed Break Lease instructions that are the distillation of Ken Volk's 29 years of landlord-tenant experience.
 This knowledge base is your way to level the playing field and avoid entrapment by professional landlords.

 Be wary.
 Speak to TAP before your landlord.
 It is best to catch him or her by surprise.
 For many reasons, the last thing you should do is tip off your landlord that you are thinking about this.

 Contact TAP for a free consultation without obligation.
 Call to set up an appointment and find out what documentation to bring.
-When you arrive, a plan of attack will be finalized, and you will be quoted a price.
-If you choose to proceed, detailed instructions are supplied that will guide you through every step of dealing with your landlord and the rental premises.
-Even the scales: You get 26 years of successful landlord/tenant advocacy experience into your hands and on your side.
+When you arrive you will be presented with all the options for your plan of attack, and you will be quoted a price.
+Even the scales: You get 29 years of successful landlord/tenant advocacy experience into your hands and on your side.
 In less than an hour's appointment, your lease is set to become history before your landlord knows what has hit him.

 TAP is associated with Arizona Tenants Advocates (ATA), an Arizona non-profit.
 All TAP members become ATA members at no extra charge, providing protection from landlord retaliation.
 All legal documents we prepare for tenants to submit to their landlords are reviewed and approved by a licensed Arizona attorney.